 For an estimated 1.79 million years, dire wolves roamed North America — averaging 5 feet in length and weighing between 110 pounds to 175 pounds.
 They were roughly 25 percent larger than today's largest gray wolf, with a head that was broader, larger in size, and heavier.
 10,000 years ago, along with mammals like mammoths and mastodons, the dire wolf went extinct — but at least one effort is underway to replicate what they may have looked like.

 Since 1988, The Dire Wolf project has been working to create a domesticated large breed of dog that mimics the feral characteristics of its ancient cousin.
-The first litter crossed an Alaskan Malamute with a German Shepherd.
-Subsequent mixings gave rise to a new breed called the "American Alsatian."
-With the "Game of Thrones" craze has come immense worldwide interest in the breed - but organizers are quick to point out a few key differences.
+The first litter crossed an Alaskan malamute with a German shepherd.
+Subsequent mixings gave rise to a new breed called the American Alsatian.
+You can see the dogs in action in the video above.

 "The series is a bit misleading in its interpretation of the Dire Wolf," the official project website states.
-"The wolves portrayed in the Game of Thrones series do not resemble Dire Wolves and should not be confused with Dire Wolf size and build.
+"The wolves portrayed in the 'Game of Thrones' series do not resemble Dire Wolves and should not be confused with Dire Wolf size and build.
 Some of the most obvious features lacking in the wolves deemed to be Dire Wolves are that they possess thin muzzles, legs, and bodies.
 While this is indicative of the more fleet of foot Gray Wolf, it does not reflect the size and mass of the Dire Wolf build.
 The Dire Wolf had shorter, thicker legs as well as a larger head and broader muzzle."